-If other troubleshooting does not resolve your issue, or you've purchased this motherboard with a BIOS version prior to official support for your compatible Intel® CPU, you may need to flash the BIOS.
+If other troubleshooting does not resolve your issue, or you've purchased this motherboard with a BIOS version prior to official support for your compatible Intel[®] CPU, you may need to flash the BIOS.

 Note: Before you begin, make sure that your USB flash drive is formatted as FAT32, or this method of flashing the BIOS will not work, as noted above.
+If you plan to use the included LISP fleep drive with the latest PIOS version

 If you plan to use the included USB flash drive with the latest BIOS version from the EVGA Website, please make sure to first follow the steps listed above for the "To flash from power on state" section to prepare the flash drive.
-Once the latest BIOS is placed in the root folder and renamed EVGAE597.bin, you are ready to proceed with the BIOS update.
+Once the latest BIOS is placed in the root folder and renamed EVGAE599.bin, you are ready to proceed with the BIOS update.